 Blod-manoð (Blood Moon).
 November-ish, pending the lunar calendar.
 Blod rituals during this moon.
 Slaughtering of the animals for winter meat and skins for winter clothing.
 (Swedish: Alfablot)

 Iul-manoð (Yule Moon).
 December-ish, pending the lunar calendar.

 The Saxons used a lunisolar calendar.
 The Saxon word for “month” comes from the word “moon” as a month is a lunar cycle.
 Some years an extra moon was inserted after the seventh moon, giving the year a total of thirteen moons.
 This happened about once every three years and kept the year at pace with the solar calendar.
 Holidays were on full moons.
 The Saxon day began with night (the moon) at sundown.
 The Saxon moon/month began on the new moon.
-Please note the moon names in red above are either proven or attested in the Old Saxon language.
+Please note the moon names in red above are either proven or attested in the Old Saxon historical sources.
 The moon names in blue are filled in as my guesses as the actual names are lost.
-I guessed Sune-manoð (sun moon) based on the Anglish and Norse calendars sharing the same name making it probable the Saxons shared it as well.
+I guessed Sune-manoð (sun moon) based on the Anglish and Norse calendars having the same name making it probable the Saxons shared it as well.
 I guessed Summar-manoð and Uuintar-manoð based on information from Bede.
-The rest of the moon name guesses are numerical names.
-In a thirteen-moon year, I would have a Niguða-manoð meaning “ninth moon” before Haleg-manoð.
+The rest of the moon names are numerical names.
+In a thirteen-moon year, there would be a Niguða-manoð meaning “ninth moon” before Haleg-manoð.
 The Old Saxon word for holy day is Uuihdage.
-Saxon uuihdage are in black bold above.
+Saxon uuihdage are in white underlined bold above.